This month’s featured stories

 Then we go to classrooms and read the story.
-I have attached videos of me and Morgan Counts, a 3K teacher, reading the stories here:
+I have attached recordings of me and Morgan Counts, a 3K teacher, reading the stories here.

 Part 3: Craft

-The bags are filled with 4 months of crafts, so please read carefully what crafts to use when.
-Each craft has a link (below) so you can see an example of what the finished craft could look like.
+If you are following the emails each month, your bag should have 4 crafts left in it, 2 for March and 2 for April.
+I have attached links so you can see an example of what the finished craft could look like.
 Feel free to use the general supplies that were sent home in the October bags to extend the craft ideas or to allow kids to be creative and do their own thing.

 Part 4: Extension for At Home-Learner Leaflets

 - Please see the Spring Learner Leaflet packets for extra activities related to these stories.

 - Please save The Empty Tomb and the Road to Emmaus as those are for next month.
 Feel free to use any others, however.